 NPS and other techniques to measure CX are great metrics but looking at them only doesn’t take you far as the feedback is given to you as a score and a short verbatim - that doesn’t really help to take immediate action without further understanding the problem, the context, and the customer first.

-This is what MTV has started addressing with their customer lab - where the more traditional CX tracking provides information on what is working and what is not, LeanLab gives the MTV UX team the opportunity to figure out how to fix these issues as they test hypothesis and iterate design solutions with their pool of 1000 customers.
-With this style of working more closely with their customers, they have been for example able to improve their content stickiness by developing more user-friendly advertising experience that in turn has had a positive impact on ad revenues.
+This is what MTV has started addressing with their customer lab - where the more traditional CX tracking provides information on what is working and what is not, Leanlab allows the MTV UX team to figure out how to fix these issues as they test hypothesis and iterate design solutions with their pool of 1000 customers.
+With this style of working more closely with their customers, they have been for example able to improve their content stickiness by developing a more user-friendly advertising experience that in turn has had a positive impact on ad revenues.

 To wrap up the key takeaways from Nordea Life and MTV and the way they run their own customer labs are:

 Sound like a fun way to work with your customers?
-You can dig deeper by watching MTV/Nordea life recording or UX360 Webinar for more real life war stories on customer collaboration!
+You can dig deeper by watching MTV/Nordea life recording for more real-life war stories on customer collaboration!